How to Gain an Edge When Hard Work Isn't Enough with Professor Laura Huang

 Project Emplify

-Love it Yeah, the amplify and empower and you're doing all that thing.
-Well, Laura Thank you for being our first guest 📍 on the human science podcast and bringing the true human to the science Thank you so much for joining us and we'll talk to you next time everyone.
-Thanks Bye.
-Bye
+John: Love it.
+Yeah, the amplify and empower and you're doing all that thing.
+Well, Laura , thank you for being our first guest on the Human Science podcast and bringing the true human to the science.

 Quotations Icon